mermaid-js/mermaid/docs/README.md

 # Request for assistance

-Things are piling up and I have hard time keeping up.
-To remedy this it would be great if we could form a core team of developers to cooperate with the future development mermaid.
+Things are piling up and I have a hard time keeping up.
+To remedy this it would be great if we could form a core team of developers to cooperate with the future development of mermaid.

 As part of this team you would get write access to the repository and would represent the project when answering questions and issues.

 Together we could continue the work with things like:
-* adding more types of diagrams like mindmaps, ert diagrams etc
+* adding more types of diagrams like mindmaps, ert diagrams, etc.
 * improving existing diagrams

 Don't hesitate to contact me if you want to get involved.